android/ndk-samples/MoreTeapots/README.md

 ============
 More Teapots is an Android C++ sample that draws multiple instances of the same Teapot mesh using GLES 3.0 Instanced Rendering and [NativeActivity](http://developer.android.com/reference/android/app/NativeActivity.html).

+This sample uses the new [Gradle Experimental Android plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental) with C++ support.

 Pre-requisites
 --------------
 - Android Studio 1.3+ with [NDK](https://developer.android.com/ndk/) bundle.